ashwinath/financials/README.md

+# ⚠️⚠️⚠️⚠️⚠️⚠️⚠️ Deprecated ⚠️⚠️⚠️⚠️⚠️⚠️⚠️

+Financials and money-tracker-telegram has been consolidated into one project called [Moneybags](https://github.com/ashwinath/moneybags).
+Future development work will be based on that repository.

 # Financials

 Financials is a way to track your financial independence track in Singapore's context.
 This is still very much a work in progress, see the 'Feature Roadmap' for more details.
 We use Grafana as the frontend and it is assumed that Grafana is installed at the moment.